shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 Here're my slides on how you can go about it. [[slides]](https://docs.google.com/presentation/d/1w2unrVI_uW_LOloJUhFpOlyxzC8nCfpicuaEPK3da6E/edit?usp=sharing){:target="_blank"}

-Feel free to reach out to me if you have comments.
+Feel free to reach out to me if you have questions.
 When you reach out, make sure you have read the link on the slide on how to write effective emails (it's towards the end of the google slide deck I've linked above).
+A post detailing best practices to follow when writing out emails is long pending.
+I'll get to it one day.

 ## My background
 I did not have a great undergrad research experience.
 I wanted to, but I was too ill-equipped to learn how I could have gained quality experience.
 I had a scholarship in my junior year to do a research internship at the CS dept. of one of the IITs in India.
 While I learned a couple of things there, I knew right away it wasn't a "high quality" experience.
 My undergrad thesis experience was great - I had a great advisor, I learned a ton of things, but it didn't train me to do quality research, and I was painfully aware of this limitation.